go-task/task/.github/pull_request_template.md

----
-name: Pull Request
-about: Open a pull request
----

 > Thanks for your pull request, we really appreciate contributions!
 >
 > Please understand that it may take some time to be reviewed.